Rural Municipality of Montcalm

-Montcalm (Municipalité rurale de Montcalm) is a rural municipality (RM) in the province of Manitoba in Western Canada.
-The Canada 2016 Census reported a population of 1,260 persons, a decrease from the 1,309 reported in the 2011 Census.
+The Rural Municipality of Montcalm (Municipalité rurale de Montcalm) is a rural municipality (RM) in the Pembina Valley Region of Manitoba in Western Canada.

+As of 2021, Montcalm has a population of 1,278 people.
+Three Francophone towns are located in Montcalm: St. Joseph, Letellier, and St. Jean Baptiste.

+History

+The Rural Municipality of Montcalm was incorporated on May 25, 1881.
+It was named for Louis-Joseph de Montcalm (1712-1759), commander of French forces on the Plains of Abraham at Quebec.
+In 1891, the subdistrict of Montcalm had a population of 1688.

 Geography

-The RM has an area of 469.41 km2 (181.24 sq mi).
+The Rural Municipality of Montcalm is located in the Pembina Valley Region of Manitoba, with an area of 469.41 km2.

-The Canada–United States border opposite Pembina County, North Dakota forms a small part of Montcalm's southern boundary; there is no direct road link between the RM and county.
+The Canada–United States border opposite Pembina County, North Dakota, forms a small part of Montcalm's southern boundary; there is no direct road link between the RM and county.
 The Roseau River Anishinabe First Nation is situated between Montcalm and the neighbouring Municipality of Emerson – Franklin.

 Montcalm also borders the municipalities of Rhineland, De Salaberry, and Morris, as well as the eastern edge of the Town of Morris.
 The Red River of the North flows northward though the eastern part of Montcalm.

 Most of the St. Joseph Wind Farm lies within the RM.